 In 2019 one collaborative bid was funded by the Public Library Improvement Fund.
 Collaborative bids are those where public library services from throughout Scotland come together to create innovative projects which benefit multiple communities.

-This is a collaborative project between Live Life Aberdeenshire, Aberdeen City Libraries, ANGUSAlive, Live Argyll, Leisure & Culture Dundee, High Life Highland, Inverclyde Libraries, Culture NL, Culture Perth & Kinross and South Lanarkshire Leisure and Culture.
+This was a collaborative project between Live Life Aberdeenshire, Aberdeen City Libraries, ANGUSAlive, Live Argyll, Leisure & Culture Dundee, High Life Highland, Inverclyde Libraries, Culture NL, Culture Perth & Kinross and South Lanarkshire Leisure and Culture.

 Read to Me